jve89/portfolio1/README.md

 ### Existing Features

-- __Navigation Bar__
+- __Header & Navigation__

+  - The header inclused the website logo in the left corner which is responsive and by clicking brings you back to the home page.
-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - The navigation bar is responsive and includes links to the home page, list page and contact page.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - This section of the website will allow the user to easily navigate from and to each page.
+The website is designed in such a way that it responses to the size of your screen and shows you the most useful layout.

 ![Nav Bar Desktop](https://jve89.github.io/portfolio1/assets/images/header-wide.png)